 The Irretrievable Breakdown of Marriage

-In England and Wales, there is only one reason for divorce, the irretrievable breakdown of your marriage.
+In England and Wales, there is only one reason for divorce, the irretrievable breakdown of marriage.

-It’s important to understand that the irretrievable breakdown of your marriage alone is not an acceptable reason for divorce – the divorce court must be satisfied that this is the case, and you will be asked to prove it using one of the five acceptable grounds for divorce in the UK.
+However, it’s important to understand that the irretrievable breakdown of marriage alone is not an acceptable reason for divorce – the divorce court must be satisfied that this is the case, and you will be asked to prove it using one of the five acceptable grounds for divorce in the UK.